 If the landscape will be viewed from different places such as when someone walks up the front sidewalk or around the back yard, this is a moving viewpoint.
 Some things are hidden behind others until the viewer approaches closer.
 A moving viewpoint makes for a more interesting landscape.
 A curving sidewalk or lawn edge that goes around a corner out of sight will arouse the viewer's curiosity and draw them into the landscape.
 When a viewer makes the effort to investigate, they should be rewarded with an attractive plant or feature.

 Position hardscaping and features

 Walks, decks, patios, pools and retaining walls should be positioned first.
 Building codes may affect how and where they can be built.
 For example, retaining walls over four feet tall have to be fully engineered.
-Pools deeper than a certain depth may need to be fully fenced.
-A GFI outlet will need to be installed next to a water feature since extension cords are not allowed for pumps and lighting.
-Also, pool maintenance is greatly reduced if leaves and needles do not drop into it.
+Ponds deeper than a certain depth may need to be fully fenced.
+A GFI outlet will need to be installed next to fountains, pools, ponds and waterfalls since extension cords are not allowed for pumps or lighting.
+Also, pond maintenance is greatly reduced if leaves and needles do not drop into it.
 Fountains are often built with a covered storage tank to reduce maintenance.

 Position landscape plants

 The first step is to decide what areas will be lawn and what areas will be planting beds.
 Planting beds next to the house should be at least three feet wide.
 After that, it is best to position the largest plants first and work down to the smallest.